Codeinwp/wp-maintenance-mode/readme.txt

 = 2.2.4 (XX/05/2019) =
 * fix typo in Italian translation (it_IT)
-* add a note about how you can export the list of subscribers to "Manage Bot" section [#195](https://github.com/Designmodocom/WP-Maintenance-Mode/issues/195)
+* Bot: add a note about how you can export the list of subscribers [#195](https://github.com/Designmodocom/WP-Maintenance-Mode/issues/195)
+* Bot: add client-side sanitization to the input fields [#176](https://github.com/Designmodocom/WP-Maintenance-Mode/issues/176)

 = 2.2.3 (20/02/2019) =
 * bump "Tested up to" version to 5.1.0